Methodist Church of Great Britain: Leadership

 John Wesley was the longtime president of the Methodist Conference, but after his death, it was agreed that, in the future, so much authority would not be placed in the hands of one man.
-Instead, a president would be elected for one year, to sit in Wesley's chair.
+Instead, the Conference would elect a president to serve for one year, to sit in Wesley's chair.
 Successive Methodist schisms resulted in multiple presidents, before a united conference assembled in 1932.

 Wesley wrote, edited or abridged some 400 publications.
 As well as theology he wrote about music, marriage, medicine, abolitionism, and politics.
 Wesley himself and the senior leadership were political conservatives.
 Although many trade union leaders were attracted to Methodism—the Tolpuddle Martyrs being an early example—the church itself did not actively support the unions.
 Historians Patrick K. O'Brien and Roland Quinault argue:

 John Wesley's own Tory sympathies and autocratic instincts had been strong and genuine, and as far as possible he had instilled into his followers deference toward established social and religious authorities.
 He emphasised political quietism.
 His mission he saw as strictly spiritual, and his own inherently conservative political instincts and social values reinforced a pragmatic concern to give as little offense as possible to a suspicious wider society.
 These same motives influenced the ministerial oligarchy...."Methodism" said Jabez Bunting...hates democracy as it hates sin."